sabapathygithub/blazor_app/README.md

-# blazor_learning
+# blazor_app
-This repo contains sample project which is created while learning blazor.
+This repo contains sample project which is created using blazor.